I Will Go to You Like the First Snow: Background and release

-In the Goblin TV drama, the most prominent uses of the song are at the end of Episode 13 (immediately after the Goblin promises to return to his bride) and the early part of Episode 14 (the Goblin returns from Limbo to Earth via a unexpected summon from his bride).
+In the Goblin TV drama, the most prominent uses of the song are at the end of Episode 13 (immediately after the Goblin promises to return to his bride) and the early part of Episode 14 (the Goblin returns from Limbo to Earth via an unexpected summon from his bride).

 Critical reception

 An industry source analyzed the success of the song, and explained, "…it is a ballad that the general public won't tire of no matter how many times they listen to it…Ailee's emotional sensibility and lyrics that is suitable to any season appear to have resonated with listeners.
 This song is also the oldest song among the 14 top songs [on Melon], showing immortal power beyond the long run.
-Through Ailee's emotions, I can feel that the ballad will have a long-lasting effect that the crowd would not grow tired even if the public continues to listen to them, and even though the issues related to the ‘Goblin’ are over."
+Through Ailee's emotions, I can feel that the ballad will have a long-lasting effect that the crowd would not grow tired even if the public continues to listen to them, and even though the issues related to the 'Goblin' are over."

 Kim Eun-koo of Entertainment Naver wrote, "The popularity of 'I Will Go to You Like the First Snow' is intertwined with the popularity of the drama 'Goblin'.
 However, the first place on the annual music chart is a sign that the public has enjoyed it steadily since the end of the drama.
 If a song stays on a short-term chart and it's gone, no matter how early in the year it was released, it's difficult to be in first place on the annual chart.
 The power of music itself can not be neglected.
 Ailee's appeal and rich voice are very appealing to the public."